ArcherOfLegend/Botlock/README.md

----

 # Botlock

-**Botlock** is a Discord bot that interacts with Deadlock API to do a myriad of things.
+**Botlock** is a Discord bot that interacts with the Deadlock API to fetch hero builds, display detailed items, and more.

 ## Features

 * Fetches hero builds by ID from the Deadlock API.
 * Displays build name, version, and associated hero.
 * Shows detailed items for the build, grouped by category.
 * Includes item cost and tier.
+* Displays an image of the hero.

 ## Commands

 ### `!build <buildId>`